9 True Crime Books Out This Year That Are Just As Addictive As 'Law & Order'

 In a remote corner of the Arctic in 1941, the peaceful lives of the Inuit are shattered when a series of religiously-motivated murders send violent shockwaves through their community.
 A terrifying tale of mankind's tendency for violence, At the End of the World is a thought-provoking read for true-crime junkies who like to explore the darkest corners of humanity.

-The scariest crimes hit closest to home, and in the case of Alexandria Marzano-Lesnevich, a young woman working a summer job at a law office dedicated to helping men convicted of murder, that crime is Ricky Langley's sexual abuse and murder of a young boy.
-In examining every little detail of a case that so closely mirrors her own traumatic childhood experiences, Marzano-Lesnevich is forced to come face-to-face with a dark personal history she's spent her whole life trying to forget.
+The scariest crimes hit closest to home, and in the case of Alex Marzano-Lesnevich, a young person working a summer job at a law office dedicated to helping men convicted of murder, that crime is Ricky Langley's sexual abuse and murder of a young boy.
+In examining every little detail of a case that so closely mirrors her own traumatic childhood experiences, Marzano-Lesnevich is forced to come face-to-face with a dark personal history they've spent their whole life trying to forget.
 A dark and deeply emotional true crime memoir, The Fact of a Body is the kind of affecting story that stays with you long after you've closed the book.

 'Targeted: A Deputy, Her Love Affairs, A Brutal Murder' by M. William Phelps